Dynamical pairs with an absolutely continuous bifurcation measure: Introduction

 Assume that for some parameter $\lambda_0\in\Lambda$, the marked point $a$ eventually lands on a repelling periodic point $x$, that is $f_{\lambda_0}^{n}(a(\lambda_0))=x$.
 Let $x(\lambda)$ be the (local) natural continuation of $x$ as a periodic point of $f_\lambda$.
 We say that $a$ is \emph{transversely prerepelling} at $\lambda_0$ if the graphs of $\lambda\mapsto f_\lambda^n(a(\lambda))$ and $\lambda\mapsto x(\lambda)$, as subsets of $\Lambda\times\mathbb{P}^1$, are transverse at $\lambda_0$.

 Finally, recall that a rational map $f:\p^1\to\p^1$ is a \emph{Latt\`es map} if there exists an elliptic curve $E$, an endomorphism $L:E\to E$ and a finite branched cover $p:E\to\p^1$ such that $p\circ L=f\circ p$ on $E$.
 Such a map has an absolutely continuous maximal entropy measure, see~\cite{Zdunik}.
-On the other hand, when $f$ is a family of Latt\`es maps and the pair $(f,a)$ is unstable, then $\mathrm{Bif}(f,a)=\Lambda$, see e.g. \cite[\S 6]{DeMarco-Mavraki}.
+In addition, when $f$ is a family of Latt\`es maps and the pair $(f,a)$ is unstable, then $\mathrm{Bif}(f,a)=\Lambda$, see e.g. \cite[\S 6]{DeMarco-Mavraki} or, e.g., Lemma~\ref{lm:bifJstab} for another proof.

 Our main result is the following.